 The range of electric cars keeps growing, and EVs can easily be driven across the country.
 However, long trips and cross-country driving sometimes still worry EV drivers.

-Many drivers charge at home (over 90%), or have other alternatives such as charging at work, but some drivers wonder if they will find enough charging stations away from home, especially when passing through states with few options.
+Many drivers charge at home or have other alternatives such as charging at work, but some drivers wonder if they will find enough charging stations away from home, especially when passing through states with few options.

 As more EVs replace gas-powered vehicles, range continues to expand, and flying is more difficult and expensive than ever, the need for chargers will continue to grow.